-Strategy Outcome/Impact Appointment of a learning mentor Our Learning Mentor is now an integral part of the pastoral support team and her impact has been seen in:- Engagement of families Increased attendance of key children Increased engagement and progress of key children.
+Strategy Outcome/Impact Learning mentor to work on attendance; meta-cognition; developing self-regulation; delivering high impact interventions; liaison with parents and supporting class learning support assistants.
+Our Learning Mentor is now an integral part of the pastoral support team, and her impact has been seen in: - • Engagement of families • Increased attendance of key children • Increased engagement and progress of key children.
 Small group tuition in maths has led to improved outcomes in KS1 maths Supported wellbeing of children, staff and parents.
-Embedding principles of good practice set out in the DfE's Improving School In line with the DfE's guidance, our systems and processes for monitoring and addressing attendance issues improved through the hard work of the attendance team.
-Attendance advice.
-Despite this, the attendance of Children eligible for PPG was below that of all children last year 88.8% (DfE state funded primary schools 90.9% on 7/7/2022) However, the attendance for this group at the start of the academic year 2022-23 has significantly improved, so the impact may be seen this year.
+Release time for Attendance team staff to develop and implement procedures and monitor impact.
+Increase number of pupils attending breakfast club whose attendance is not good.
+In line with the DfE's guidance, our systems and processes for monitoring and addressing attendance issues are rigorous and impactful.
+Through the hard work of the attendance team, the attendance of children eligible for PPG increased from 88.8% to 92% which a significant number of individual children making huge gains.
+This contributed significantly to the judgement of outstanding in the Behaviour and Attitudes section in our recent Ofsted report (May 2023) BATIC family support and counselling offered to families and children where necessary.
+This service continues to support families through counselling for individual children and family support where needed.
+The waiting list grows each year and the funds we prioritise for it increases.